mmonguio/AMY/README.md

 				* calculated as the median less the 16th percentile of the marginalised posterior distribution ** calculated as the 84th percentile less the median of the marginalised posterior distribution

+		The following plots have been commented out in the code, but could easily be produced:
 			- <SPECTRUM>_spectrum.png (in <WRITE_DIRECTORY>/plots/)
 				This is a plot of the analysed region of the spectrum, along with its best-fit template match which has been mapped onto the spectrum.